informalsystems/hermes-sdk/docs/notes/crate-organization.md

 - `hermes-runtime` - Contains the `HermesRuntime` type, which is a lightweight wrapper around `tokio::Runtime` that implements the CGP runtime traits.
 - `hermes-comet-light-client-context` - Contains the concrete Comet light client used for fetching and verifying light client blocks.
 - `hermes-cosmos-relayer` - Contains the concrete Cosmos chain and relayer types, with full support for Cosmos-to-Cosmos relaying.
-- `hermes-cosmos-wasm-relayer` - Contains Wasm variant of the Cosmos chain and relayer, to suport relaying between a pure Cosmos chain and a Cosmos chain that uses the Wasm Tendermint client.
+- `hermes-cosmos-wasm-relayer` - Contains Wasm variant of the Cosmos chain and relayer, to support relaying between a pure Cosmos chain and a Cosmos chain that uses the Wasm Tendermint client.
     - This is mainly used for testing the compatibility of Wasm IBC clients and the Rust implementation of Tendermint.
 - `hermes-cosmos-integration-tests` - Contains the concrete contexts for bootstrapping and testing Cosmos chains.
 - `hermes-cli` - Contains the concrete CLI application for running a Cosmos-to-Cosmos relayer from the CLI.